pilarluiz/pilarluiz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a computer engineer interested in the interesection of hardware and software, specifically computer architecture.
-I've worked in industry across computer architecture, software engineering and robotics.
+I'm interested in computer architecture.

-I am currently getting my <b>MS in Electrical and Computer Engineering</b> at the University of Illinois Urbana-Champaign.
-I recieved my <b>BS in Computer Engineering and Computer Science</b> from the University of Southern California.

 Note: Most of my current projects are private, as they are related to industry or school.